-Evolution Mining Limited (Evolution or the Company) has implemented and is committed to the ASX Corporate Governance Council's (Council) Third Edition Corporate Governance Principles and Recommendations for the financial year ended 30 June 2016 and to maintaining a high standard of corporate governance.
+Evolution Mining Limited ("Evolution" or the "Company") has implemented and is committed to the ASX Corporate Governance Council's ("Council") Third Edition Corporate Governance Principles and Recommendations, and to maintaining a high standard of corporate governance which reflects the requirements of the market regulators and the expectations of the Company's securityholders.
 Where the Company's corporate governance practices do not meet with all the practices recommended by the Council, or the Board does not consider it practicable or necessary to implement some principles due to the size and stage of development of its operations, the Board's reasoning for any departure is explained.

-Set out below are the corporate governance practices of the Company.
+Corporate Governance related documentation, including Board and Sub-Committee charters, policies and codes are located in the corporate governance section on the Evolution Mining Limited website at https://evolutionmining.com.au/.